 The tropics, which are a construct of colonial discourses, not only share inequitable burdens of climate change, but a history of colonialism.
 Consequently, the tropical world needs climate action that is embedded within Climate Justice.
 Therefore, areas of climate action, require a just transition from fossil fuel-based to renewable energy-based economies; just adaptive processes; just resilience measures; and just ecosystem services.
 These areas of intervention require transdisciplinary expertise.

-The 8th INTA conference will bring academics, activists, artists, and professionals to engage in a dialogue on Climate Justice and Resilience.
-Through this meeting, we will engage humanities, social sciences, and applied technology fields to foster a dialogue between built-environment disciplines; and humanities, social sciences, and applied technology fields to address how resilience plays key role in Climate Justice.
+The 8th INTA conference brought together academics, activists, artists, and professionals to engage in a dialogue on Climate Justice and Resilience.
+Through this meeting, participants engaged humanities, social sciences, and applied technology fields to foster a dialogue between built-environment disciplines; and humanities, social sciences, and applied technology fields to address how resilience played a key role in Climate Justice.

-The conference will investigate how interdisciplinary built-environment studies, including but not limited to—Architecture, Architectural History, Landscape Architecture, Landscape History, Construction Management, Engineering, History of Technology, Urban Planning, Urban History, Urban Sociology, Urban Public Health, Justice Studies, Environmental Studies, Environmental History, Disaster Studies, Interior Design, Interior Design History, and Historic Preservation Studies—can address climate justice to build resilient communities.
+The conference investigated how interdisciplinary built-environment studies, including but not limited to—Architecture, Architectural History, Landscape Architecture, Landscape History, Construction Management, Engineering, History of Technology, Urban Planning, Urban History, Urban Sociology, Urban Public Health, Justice Studies, Environmental Studies, Environmental History, Disaster Studies, Interior Design, Interior Design History, and Historic Preservation Studies—could address climate justice to build resilient communities.

 Associate Professor